 Mold or Must

 This is the most common smell that can come from your AC unit.
-Typically, this means that water has accumulated in the drip lines or drain pipe, leading to fungus, mold or mildew to grow in your unit.
+Typically, this means that water has accumulated in the drip lines or drain pipe, leading to fungus, mold or mildew growing in your unit.
 Having your system thoroughly cleaned will remove the smell – but if there is a leak in your system, it should be repaired to prevent further problems.

 Another reason could be a filter needing to be changed.
-If you live in a hot and humid climate, moisture can accumulate on dirty filters, leading to the musty smell.
+If you live in a hot and humid climate, moisture can accumulate on dirty filters, leading to a musty smell.
 This can be easily prevented by changing your filters every 1-2 months.

 Although your AC unit does not run on fuel like a car engine, there are some points when it can smell as if it might.
 If your unit is smelling like your car, the refrigerant line within your system might be broken or cut.
 A leak in your refrigerant line can release hazardous chemicals into your home’s air.
 Call a professional to repair the broken line ASAP, and turn the unit off to prevent any circulation of the chemicals in your home’s air.